mohamedfawas/mohamedfawas/README.md

 - Curious about **distributed systems** and how things break at scale
 - Currently exploring **backend & infrastructure challenges** (mostly in Go)
-- Lately poking around **Solana infra** and asking “why does this fail?”

 Learning by building, breaking, and fixing things.